Gorilla (Wikimedia Commons)

 (1) Organic milk is better than non-organic.
 (2) Use small-scale more-ethical farming for milk and dairy products, where

 bulls and cows and calves are less exploited, not separated or killed.
 See Ahimsa (UK), Ahimsa (USA), The Calf at Foot Dairy (UK).
 Buy direct or urge your supermarket to stock them.
-Beware big corporation involvement, as we want fewer cows in vastly better circumstances - see here.
+Beware big corporation involvement, as we want fewer cows in vastly better circumstances.
 (3) Become vegan.
-I use almond milk instead of milk.]
+Use artificial milk or a dairy substitute.]

 - "Weird Al" Jankovic (vegetarian musician and satirist, 1959-) "It